paulkassab/boids/README.md

 -Buttons on the screen allow to control some parameters (physics, friction, collision).

- Newly spawned entities have no acceleration physics, no collision and no friction by default.
+-Newly spawned entities have no acceleration physics, no collision and no friction by default.
 Toggle buttons twice to ensure all entities have same parameters.

 -Pausing allows for placement of entities in specific positions.